 35mm Performance Champion:

-This relatively new Sigma “Art” class lens has taken the prime world by storm, surpassing its direct competition, the Canon 35mm f/1.4 L and Nikon 35mm f/1.4 G, …and at almost half the price!
+This was one of Sigma’s very first “Art” class lenses.
+It took the prime world by storm, surpassing its direct competition, the Canon 35mm f/1.4 L (mk1) and Nikon 35mm f/1.4 G, …and at almost half the price!
 While the name-brand 35mm’s are indeed also performance champions, this Sigma steals our recommendation for any new buyers.

 35mm Value Winners: